5/12/ 2017- 18/2/2018

-Both Nóra’s written and published works, as well as her visual artworks are idiosyncratic utterances and also direct interventions in arts & culture events and activities (Vanitas, Pisztory Palace, Bratislava, 2014).
+Both Nóra’s written and published works, as well as her visual artworks, are idiosyncratic utterances and also direct interventions in arts & culture events and activities (Vanitas, in collaboration with Maja Štefančíková, Pisztory Palace, Bratislava, 2014).
 They are solitaires, unclassifiable, and positioning themselves in disturbing otherness.
 We could relate and attach her work to several contemporary art streams (participative, art as a political matter in public space, institutional criticism, bending patterns in some respects similar to queering, working with non/personal mythologies).
-Eventually though we always discover that her work sneaks out of all our efforts to achieve “peace and clarity” within a moving field, and makes us continue thinking.
-This uneasiness of classification may be the outcome of the artist’s two (or maybe even more) homes, or caused also by the fact that her work is marked by both intellectual dand sensual originality of equal strength.
+Eventually, though we always discover that her work sneaks out of all our efforts to achieve “peace and clarity” within a moving field, and makes us continue thinking.
+This uneasiness of classification may be the outcome of the artist’s two (or maybe even more) homes or caused also by the fact that her work is marked by both intellectual and sensual originality of equal strength.
 It allows immediate (or too easy) interpretations – as any other artwork after all, but it always leaves space for a deeper probe, a space to install the component of thinking, thus getting close to those authors who refer to their work as “knowledge art” (Simon Wachsmuth).
-Nóra is essentially not a solo artist, quite on the contrary, she frequently enjoys creating various coalitions and together with people of compatible wavelength embarks on spreading and long-built art projects, a sort of field research ending with an exhibition or event (Volanie divočiny/Call of the Wild with Maja Štefančíková, 2015).
+Nóra is essentially not a solo artist, quite, on the contrary, she frequently enjoys creating various coalitions and together with people of compatible wavelength embarks on spreading and long-built art projects, a sort of field research ending with an exhibition or event (Volante divočiny/Call of the Wild with Maja Štefančíková, 2015).

 Anča Daučíková, November 2017